turbot/steampipe-plugin-alicloud/docs/tables/alicloud_ram_credential_report.md

   user_last_logon;
 ```

-### List of users with console access that have never logged in to the console
+### List users with console access that have never logged in to the console

 ```sql
 select